livecomsjournal/journal_information/website_text/manuscript_process.md

 Posting to the preprint server can be done at any time before review.

-## Review process
+## The Review Process

 After posting to the preprint server, the author will upload the final PDF files (which have been created using the [LiveCoMS templates](http://www.github.com/livecoms/author_templates) for consistent formatting) and a link to the GitHub site of the articles.

-The authors must also submit a cover letter with suggestions for 4-5 reviewers.
+The authors must also submit a cover letter with suggestions for 4--5 reviewers, and noting any deviations from the presubmission letter.

 The editors will choose reviewers, which may include the editors themselves.
 Reviews will generally be anonymous, though reviewers will be allowed to become known if they desire, and can participate directly in revisions through the GitHub website.

-A key purpose of the
+A key purpose of the articles is that they should be useful to a range of researchers, but especially beginning researchers.
-articles is that they should be useful to a range of researchers, but especially beginning researchers.
 Thus, all best practice and review articles will be reviewed by a member of the student review board, which consists of graduate students and postdocs invited by the editorial board.

 Authors are also encouraged to have other researchers review their content, with comments and responses done via the GitHub issue tracker.
 A history of revisions in response to community issues will favorably help the review.

-Reviews will consider the following factors, depending on manuscript category:
+Reviews will also consider the following factors according to manuscript category:

-* Best practice documents
+* Best practice guides
     * Would following the checklists help users avoid significant potential errors in simulation?
 Will the errors be profound and/or frequent?
     * Are all assertions well sourced in published data (which may, in some cases, include data created for the document)?
     * Are the explanations clear enough for researchers with only moderate training in simulation?